KwanWaiChung/KwanWaiChung.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a fourth-year PhD candidate at The Chinese University of Hong Kong, advised by Prof. [Kam-Fai Wong](https://www.se.cuhk.edu.hk/people/academic-staff/prof-wong-kam-fai/).
-Previously, I obtained my undergraduate degree in computer science from Hong Kong Baptist University, with a minor in statistics.
+I am a postdoc at the Unversity of Edinburgh, working with Pasquale Minervini.
+I completed my PhD at The Chinese University of Hong Kong in 2025, advised by Prof. [Kam-Fai Wong](https://www.se.cuhk.edu.hk/people/academic-staff/prof-wong-kam-fai/).

-My research interests lie primarily in natural language processing (NLP) and machine learning.
-I am mostly interested in dialog agents, particularly in task-oriented dialog systems in my early years of study.
-Recently, I have been working on understanding the capabilities of large language models.
+My research interests are primarily in NLP and machine learning.
+Currently, I'm mostly interested in LLM reasoning.
+Before this, I worked on dialogue agents, especially task-oriented systems, and also explored different ways to evaluate LLMs.

 # Selected Publications